kubermatic/docs/content/kubermatic/main/architecture/_index.en.md

 +++

 Kubermatic Kubernetes Platform (KKP) makes full use of Kubernetes cluster to organize and scale workloads, depending on your and your customer's needs.
-In a typical small-scale setup, pictured below, a single cluster contains KKP and the master components for every user cluster.
+On a high level we differentiate between the Master Cluster, Seed Clusters, and User Clusters.

 ![KKP Architecture Diagram](/img/kubermatic/main/architecture/high-level-architecture.png)